Crystelab/Zilla/README.md

 ```
 docker-compose up -d postgres
 ```
-If it gives you an error try this command and then try the one above again:
+If it gives you an error try this command, also under administration (sudo on linux), and then try the one above again:
 ```
-sudo systemctl stop postgresql
+systemctl stop postgresql
 ```
 To play around in the database, you can put in sql queries in after entering this, the password for user is password:
 ```